Florida airport locked down after suspect boards vacant commercial airliner, official says

 After the man was detained, the airport was placed on lockdown while authorities investigated.
 It re-opened around 7 a.m., police said.

-The suspect is believed to be a student-pilot and may have had commercial pilot training at an unidentified facility in the area, Booker said.
+The suspect was believed to be a student-pilot and may have had commercial pilot training at an unidentified facility in the area, Booker said.

+Florida Institute of Technology in a statement confirmed the suspect is a part-time student at their university who is "studying aviation management" and "had completed some flight training in the past."

+"Florida Institute of Technology has monitored this morning’s incident at Orlando Melbourne International Airport.
+The university has confirmed that the suspect from Trinidad & Tobago is a part-time Florida Tech student studying aviation management who had completed some flight training in the past," the statement said.
+"It would be inappropriate for the university to release the suspect’s name, and law enforcement is continuing its investigation.
+University officials will collaborate with authorities to further review this matter.
+No additional information is available at this time."

 Authorities were transporting the suspect to Brevard County Jail, and charges were expected to be announced later Thursday.